-The following paragraph is from the editor's blurb about a physics book.
-I believe it addresses an important truth and an important difficulty.
+The following paragraph is from the editor's blurb about a physics book (found here).
+I believe this description addresses an important truth and an important difficulty.
 I am pasting it here without any changes:

 In typical physics classrooms, students seek to master an enormous toolbox of mathematical methods, which are necessary to do the precise calculations used in physics.
 Consequently, students often develop the unfortunate impression that physics consists of well-defined problems that can be solved with tightly reasoned and logical steps.
 Idealized textbook exercises and homework problems reinforce this erroneous impression.
 As a result, even the best students can find themselves completely unprepared for the challenges of doing actual research.